RunasSudo/pyIBGraph/README.md

 # pyIBGraph
 (Pronounced pie-B-graph.)

-A program to draw IB Physics (2016 syllabus) style graphs, powered by Python 3, matplotlib and NumPy.
+A program to draw IB Physics (2016 syllabus) style graphs, powered by Python 3, LaTeX, matplotlib and NumPy.

 Min/max lines are drawn by finding the centre of the data (max-min / 2) and progressively increasing/decreasing the slope of the line through this point until it encompasses the caps of all error bars.

-If the min/max lines appear to miss the caps slightly, increase MINMAX_TRIES in the script.
+If the min/max lines appear to miss the caps slightly, increase `MINMAX_TRIES` in the script.

 ## Dependencies
 Arch Linux package dependencies:
 - python-matplotlib
-- texlive-core
+  - pulls in python and python-numpy
-- texlive-latexextra
+- texlive-latexextra (various packages required)
+  - pulls in texlive-core (lualatex, TeX Gyre fonts and various core packages required)

 ## Configuration and Usage
 pyIBGraph reads data from a four-column comma-separated .csv file, with each data point being one row of the data file.
 The columns are the *x*-coordinate, the uncertainty in the *x*-coordinate, the *y*-coordinate, and the uncertainty in the *y*-coordinate.